 What if I disagree with the Zoning Administrators findings?
 If you feel the Zoning Administrator has misinterpreted the regulations, you can file an appeal before the Board of Zoning Appeals.
 See the Appeal packet for more information.

 Are there any existing special districts (including Historic Districts or properties listed on the National or State Register of Historic Places) or other restrictions?
 Special Districts carry extra regulations and guidelines.
-The best way to determine if your property is in the Historic District or listed on the National or State Register of Historic Places is to check the Kansas Historic Resources Inventory
+The best way to determine if your property is in the Historic District or listed on the National or State Register of Historic Places is to check the Kansas Historic Resources Inventory.
+If you discover your project is in a Historic District or is individually listed, there are financial incentives to help you.
+There are state and federal income tax credits as well as grants that can help.

 Is the project in a floodplain?
 If yes, an elevation certificate may be required from a licensed surveyor who can also assist with any additional floodplain permits that may be required.
 Floodplain maps are available for viewing the Public Works office and the flood plain layers can also be viewed in the City’s Interactive Webmap under the Overlays drop down.
 The 1 percent annual chance flood zone (also known as the 100 year floodplain) is included on the Zoning Map as the Floodplain Management Overlay District (FP-O).
 The City has adopted a floodplain management ordinance by reference in Article 28 of the Zoning Regulations.